Volko Audio

 Volko Audio is a music technology company located in Turkey, Istanbul that produces virtual instruments and audio effects.
-It is the first company to produce virtual instruments in Turkey and Volko Baglama is the first professional virtual Turkish instrument in the world.
+It is the first company to produce virtual instruments in Turkey.
+Its product Volko Baglama is the first Turkish professional virtual instrument in the world.

 History

 The company was founded in August 2004 by Volkan Özyılmaz.
-Its first name was Volko and the first product was Volko Baglama which was released in 2005.
+Its was originally named Volko and the first product was Volko Baglama which was released in 2005.
 Volko Baglama is the first virtual professional baglama instrument.
 In July 2009 the firm started the second project, the Volko Alaturka Drum.
-Company changed its name to be Volko Audio in May 2010.
+The company changed its name to Volko Audio in May 2010.
 The Volko Alaturka Drum was released in January 2011.

-First Baglama and Turkish-Made Virtual Instrument

-Kvr Audio is a reliable site which contains most of the audio firms, released virtual instruments and audio effects in the world.
-According to Kvr Audio, Volko Baglama was released on 31 May 2005 and there was no baglama instrument released earlier than the Volko Baglama.

-In 2005 July, the Turkish music technology magazine "Volume" reviewed Volko Baglama and mentioned about it being the first virtual instrument in Turkey.
-It was reviewed by Orhan Erol and Cem Sarıoğlu.
-The review highlights:
+Volko Baglama